 If the above requirements are met, the following burnings are permitted;

 5.1.2.1Prunings from trees, bushes, plants, dead or diseased trees, weed growth along ditch banks, for clearing these ditches for irrigation purposes.

+5.2 Agricultural or Horticultural Burning

+5.2.1 Notification

+A Person must notify the Municipal Fire Authority prior to conducting Agricultural or Horticultural Burning.

+5.3 Recreational Fires

+5.3.1 Maximum Size.

-Camp f or fires where such fires are under the control of a responsible person and the combustible material is clean, dry wood or charcoal
+Camp fires or fires used solely for recreational purposes where such fires are under the control of a responsible person and the combustible material is clean, dry wood or charcoal must have a total fuel area of three (3) feet or less in diameter and two (2) feet or less in height.

 5.3.2 Fuel Type

-Camp f or fires where such fires are under the control of a responsible person must only use combustible material that is clean, dry wood or charcoal.
+Camp fires or fires used solely for recreational purposes where such fires are under the control of a responsible person must only use combustible material that is clean, dry wood or charcoal.

 5.3.3 Notification